 Sadly, your defense may not have succeeded in court, and you’ve finished your sentence for a DUI charge.
 Now, expungement is no longer an option.
 DUIs are taken seriously in Illinois, and most misdemeanor and felony convictions can’t be expunged.
 Now, your best option is to seek a pardon from the governor.

 The governor has the power to grant a pardon, but you’ll need to seek out the opportunity.
 This pardon can remove your conviction completely from your record, expunging your record and leaving you without those charges.

 However, these pardons aren’t granted easily.
 You’ll need to petition for the pardon and attend a hearing about your case.
-Your lawyer can help you show that you should receive this pardon, and the Illinois governor will pardon you if your hearing is successful.
+Your Chicago DUI lawyer can help you show that you should receive this pardon, and the Illinois governor will pardon you if your hearing is successful.